 Instagram isn’t just storage with great pictures.
-To attract people you

-    need to be able to write catchy photo captions and comments; use

-    hashtags to increase views; be an active follower of other users.
-It

-    sounds easy… so why do some restaurants fail and others succeed?
-To

-    answer this question, let's take a look at a restaurant Instagram
+To attract people you need to be able to write catchy photo captions and comments; use hashtags to increase views; be an active follower of other users.
+You also should engage your followers in your restaurant loyalty programs.
+It sounds easy… so why do some restaurants fail and others succeed?
+To answer this question, let's take a look at a restaurant Instagram marketing checklist.

-    marketing checklist.

 Help customers to find you

 First of all, give your followers a short, informative description of the restaurant.
 Give the name, address and contact information (website, Facebook page, number to book tables, order or delivery of food).
 It will be much easier for you and your followers if you specify this information just once, in your profile, rather than write it under each post.

 Instagram uses Facebook geolocation, so it’s an absolute must to have your own Facebook Page and create a free business profile.
 Specify your location and tie it to your profile on Instagram.
 Make a couple of postings on Facebook using your geo-tag and 24 hours later it will appear on Instagram.
 Duplicate it in the Swarm application on Foursquare, because on rare occasions Instagram pulls up data from Foursquare.
 Add to your account a custom location, so people can check in and use your restaurant’s geo-tagging — and don’t forget to encourage them to use geolocation and follow you on Instagram.
 Make a special offer to your restaurant guests, rewarding them with free coffee or a dessert if they follow you on social media or make a repost from your page.
 Also, always use popular and corporate hashtags and many users will easily find posts about your place by following them.
 Create a unique hashtag that includes a memorable name.
 And do more offline: Put your contacts in prominent places, write your hashtags on the walls, put your Instagram username on the check, table menu or customized placemat or any other place where guests will likely find information.